-It is important to review the action plan developed previously at regular intervals.
+It is important to review the action plan develop previously against the timeline at regular intervals.
 It may be helpful to review the following questions:

 - Is the process working? - Are the goals for improvement being achieved? - Are the goals still appropriate? - Do you need to develop new tools to achieve the goals you have set?